 The new High Commander instituted an event known as “Feel the Force” and used it as a training opportunity to develop the Obelisk under his command and forge the foundations for a new resurgence.
 This training event was used as a spark to reignite the Order as a whole.
 Once again, the Obelisk were seen using their Force-based combat to bring victories and glory to the Brotherhood while reminding the rest of the Dark Jedi just how strong of a tool the Obelisk can be in the combat arena.

-After Khobai Wrathraven took the position he decided to pit the skills of the seven Obelisk Houses against each other.
+After Khobai Wrathraven took the position, he decided to pit the skills of the seven Obelisk Houses against each other.
 The tournament created rivalry between the different Obelisk Houses as the domination within the Brotherhood and the right to be proclaimed the victor of the first Blood Rite was at stake.
 Warriors in each House would compete against one another in various styles of combat, all overseen and judged by the High Commander.
-After weeks of open bloodshed, House Dinaari emerged victorious with all other Obelisk Houses having to submit to their superior warriors.
+After weeks of open bloodshed, House Dinaari emerged victorious, with all other Obelisk Houses having to submit to their superior warriors.

 Later, in an event known simply as “Disorder”, the Obelisk found themselves competing head to head against the other two orders within the Brotherhood.
 In a battle waged against the forces of Omancor Crask, the Orders of the Brotherhood found their goals at odds and often found each other as enemies on the field of battle.
-As Crask’s droid armies continued their advance and overran the Obelisk positions, two leaders of the Order decided on a drastic decision.
-Korras and Kir Taldrya Katarn ordered the Obelisk forces to be dropped right into the middle of the heart of the droid army, forcing them out and taking back the Obelisk stronghold.
+As Crask’s droid armies continued their advance and overran the Obelisk positions, two leaders of the Order made a drastic decision.
+Korras and Kir Taldrya Katarn ordered the Obelisk forces to be dropped right into the heart of the droid army, forcing them out and taking back the Obelisk stronghold.

 The position of Obelisk High Commander lasted until the second reign of Grand Master Jac Cotelin.
 In a move to improve the overall efficiency of the Council and the Brotherhood as a whole, he launched a project called “Dark Council Amalgamation”.
 This project, among other measures, disbanded the Order Leaders.
 Before this decree, the Obelisk Order was led by the Obelisk High Commander Korras Aquillarum.

 Since that time, the members of the three Orders have been divided amongst the Houses of the Brotherhood, no longer subject to the Orders that once defined each House.
-However, as the Brotherhood continues to evolve and grow in their power, you still see the Obelisk on the frontlines of combat, defending the territory and might of the Brotherhood at every turn, always upholding the pact they made long ago to the Grand Master and his cause.
+However, as the Brotherhood continues to evolve and grow in their power, you still see the Obelisk on the frontlines of combat, defending the territory and the might of the Brotherhood at every turn, always upholding the pact they made long ago to the Grand Master and his cause.

 Unfortunately, due to the destruction of the Triumvirate Library, little is known of the first thirteen Obelisk High Commanders.
 But their names have been forged into the Obelisk Order’s history.
 Below is a listing of Obelisk High Commanders and, if possible, notations on their leadership.